ASimpleMeow/Lord-Of-The-Meows/README.md

 - Create Attack_1 Animation for the Character
 - Set up AnimatorController to include Attacking
 - Allow for Attacks (if a weapon is present and selected in the inventory) with the SPACEBAR Key
+- Create a sword model for the Character
+- Implement basic combat, with damage and push back.
+The enemy gets destoryed when they run out of health